 Before the PhD, I started Wandida, now an EPFL library of university-level scientific tutorials.
 Before that, I co-founded Mamfakinch a moroccan web-media that won the 2012 Breaking Borders for free expression award from Google and Global Voices Online.
 I also worked for about a year as a research engineer in condensed matter physics.

 With Dominique Boullier (professor of Sociology at Sciences Po Paris), we wrote a paper on the conceptual and epistemological toolboxes that social sciences might borrow from theoretical computer science and learning theory.
-The paper should appear soon but Why Philosophers Should Care About Computational Complexity, by Scott Aaronson, is a much better super-set of our arguments (on the TCS part) if you are interested in these questions.
+It is due to appear in November 2019 in the Revue d’Anthropologie des Connaissances.

 If you survived until this paragraph and understand French, then you can probably survive this 3h podcast with Science4all, one of the most prominent French science YouTubers.
 We discuss the important but highly overlooked question of why computer science should be regarded as quantitative epistemology, i.e the science of how much can be done and how much can be known.